XionNeutrino/XionNeutrino/README.md

 - 👋 Hi, I’m @XionNeutrino
-- 👀 I’m interested in mechanical engineering, game design, uranium enriching
+- 👀 I’m interested in mechanical engineering and uranium enriching
-- 🌱 I’m currently learning Godot and C#

 <!---
 XionNeutrino/XionNeutrino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.